 In the North of England, on the borders of Northumberland and Durham, are the extensive lead mines of Alston Moor.
-The reports from this district {242} agree almost wholly with those from Cornwall.
+The reports from this district agree almost wholly with those from Cornwall.
 Here, too, there are complaints of want of oxygen, excessive dust, powder smoke, carbonic acid gas, and sulphur, in the atmosphere of the workings.
 In consequence, the miners here, as in Cornwall, are small of stature, and nearly all suffer from the thirtieth year throughout life from chest affections, which end, especially when this work is persisted in, as is almost always the case, in consumption, so greatly shortening the average of life of these people.
 If the miners of this district are somewhat longer lived than those of Cornwall, this is the case, because they do not enter the mines before reaching the nineteenth year, while in Cornwall, as we have seen, this work is begun in the twelfth year.
 Nevertheless, the majority die here, too, between forty and fifty years of age, according to medical testimony.
 Of 79 miners, whose death was entered upon the public register of the district, and who attained an average of 45 years, 37 had died of consumption and 6 of asthma.
 In the surrounding districts, Allendale, Stanhope, and Middleton, the average length of life was 49, 48, and 47 years respectively, and the deaths from chest affections composed 48, 54, and 56 per cent. of the whole number.
+It must be borne in mind that all the data refer only to miners who did not begin to work until they were nineteen years old.
 Let us compare these figures with the so-called Swedish tables, detailed tables of mortality embracing all the inhabitants of Sweden, and recognised in England as the most correct standard hitherto attainable for the average length of life of the British working-class.
-According to them, male persons who survive the nineteenth year attain an average of 57.5 years; but, according to this, the North of England miners are robbed by their work of an average of ten years of life.
+According to them, male persons who survive the nineteenth year attain an average of $57^{1}/{2}$ years; but, according to this, the North of England miners are robbed by their work of an average of ten years of life.
 Yet the Swedish tables are accepted as the standard of longevity of the workers, and present, therefore, the average chances of life as affected by the unfavourable conditions in which the proletariat lives, a standard of longevity less than the normal one.
-In this district we find again the lodging-houses and sleeping-places with which we have already become acquainted in the towns, and in quite as filthy, disgusting, and overcrowded a state as there.
+In this district we find again the lodging-houses and sleepingplaces with which we have already become acquainted in the towns, and in quite as filthy, disgusting, and overcrowded a state as there.
 Commissioner Mitchell visited one such sleeping barrack, 18 feet long, 13 feet wide, and arranged for the reception of 42 men and 14 boys, or 56 persons altogether, one-half of whom slept above the other in berths as on shipboard.
 There was no opening for the escape of the foul air; and, although no one had slept in this pen for three nights preceding the visit, the smell and the atmosphere were such that Commissioner Mitchell could not endure it a moment.
 What must it be through a hot summer night, with fifty-six occupants?
 And this is not the steerage of an American slave ship, it is the dwelling of free-born Britons!